Colorado Springs Truck Accident Lawyer

 Now that we’ve looked at types of trucking accidents, let’s look at what factors might cause these accidents to occur.

-Trucking accidents can be caused by many things.
+Colorado Springs trucking accidents can be caused by many things.
 But some causes are more common than others.
-Therefore, let’s look at 10 common causes of trucking accidents.
+Our Colorado Springs truck accident lawyers review 10 common causes of truck accidents.

 Tailgating is more than just an annoyance.
 It is dangerous, and never more dangerous than when truckers do it.
 When driving a heavy rig, tailgating is a dangerous practice that can easily lead to catastrophic override accidents.